 She said she believes opioid use is actually up and is reflected in the rising rate in opioid overdose deaths.
-In 2015, opioids killed more than 33,000 people in the United States, a record level.
+In 2015, opioids killed more than in the United States, a record level.
 Half of those deaths were from prescription opioids.

 “What people are getting on the outside is more dangerous,” Cidambi said.
 “We need to look at the bigger picture.
 The prescriptions are only part of the pie.”